A Pupil's Learning Journey with OHS

 The Enrolled School Curriculum

 This element of the curriculum is guided by information from the enrolled school, often provided through detailed schemes of work, termly or weekly planning, phonics programmes, handwriting schemes, workbooks, online logins, topic themes or information on exam board specifications etc. Using this information, teaching staff at OHS construct a personalised curriculum offer linked as closely as possible with that of the enrolled school wherever possible, therefore maximising the opportunities for continuity of learning and a seamless reintegration.
 This offer focuses on the core areas of maths, English, science and PSHE/SRE.
-The OHS supplements this offer with a broad range of subject specific engagement and cross curricular enrichment and extension opportunities for all pupils, which helps to deepen and contextualise learning and supports SMSC development and cultural capital.
+The OHS supplements this offer with a broad range of subject specific engagement and cross curricular enrichment and extension opportunities for all learners, which helps to deepen and contextualise learning and supports SMSC development and cultural capital.

-The OHS-Led Curriculum is a bespoke offer promoting enrichment, engagement, key skills and personal development.
+The Enhanced Curriculum is a bespoke offer promoting enrichment, engagement, key skills and personal development.
 It includes pastoral & re-integration support, PE & physical well-being, bespoke PSHE, careers and next steps planning.
-At times, it may be the sole source of the curriculum for a pupil who is too unwell, or not yet able, to access their enrolled school curriculum or more formal academic learning.
+At times, it may be the sole source of the curriculum for a young person who is too unwell, or not yet able, to access their enrolled school curriculum or more formal academic learning.

 ● Social skills & communication – demonstrating an increased awareness of the consequences of actions on themselves and others and acquiring a better ability to work cooperatively